 General

-Northern Fulmar Light Morph: The light morph Northern Fulmar has gray upperparts and white underparts, head, neck, and tail.
-The dark morph Northern Fulmar has a uniformly dark gray body and paler primaries.
+Northern Fulmar: The light morph has gray upperparts and white underparts, head, neck and tail.
+There is a black mark next to the side of the eye.
+The dark morph has a uniformly dark gray body and paler primaries.
 Intermediates of all shades exist.
-Bill is short, thick, and yellow with a tube on top.
-Sexes are similar.
+Bill is short, thick and yellow with a tube on top.
+Iris is very dark.
+Legs are gray, usually with pink soles.
+Sexes are similar; female is smaller, particularly the bill.
+Juvenile is similar to adult.
+Races vary by length and thickness of bill and color morphs.

 Range and Habitat

-Northern Fulmar Light Morph: Breeds in Aleutians and on coasts and islands of Alaska and Canadian Arctic.
-Spends winters at sea, in Pacific Ocean south to California and in Atlantic south to North Carolina; also in northern Eurasia.
-Pelagic, only comes ashore to breed.
+Northern Fulmar: Breeds in the Aleutians and on coasts and islands of Alaska and Canadian Arctic.
+Spends winters at sea, in the Pacific Ocean south to California and the Baja Peninsula and in the Atlantic Ocean south to North Carolina; also found in northern Eurasia.
+Pelagic, only coming ashore to breed.

 Breeding and Nesting

-Northern Fulmar Light Morph: One red marked, white egg is laid in a slight ground depression, sometimes lined with pebbles.
+Northern Fulmar Light Morph: These birds are monogamous and rejoin their mates each year at the same nesting site for breeding.
+One red marked white egg is laid in a slight ground depression, sometimes lined with pebbles.
 Incubation ranges from 52 to 53 days and is carried out by both parents.
+The young fledge at 49 to 58 days.

 Foraging and Feeding